torozsom/torozsom/README.md

    - Built a program that allows users to numerically integrate RPN functions in C with a GTK GUI.

 3. **Geometric Shapes**
-   -  Implemented a program which allows to do gemoetric transformations on different (algebraic) shapes on the 2D plane in C++.
+   -  Implemented a program which allows to do geometric transformations on different (algebraic) shapes on the 2D plane in C++.

 4. **MnB ReviewSite**
    - A web application (JS, Node.js, MongoDB) which allows users to review movies and books with extra functionality if logged in.